 Fast-forward to 2009 in Copenhagen, Denmark at COP15.
 With international pressure and a new international climate treaty at stake, the talks collapsed.
 Behind closed doors, the United States, China, Brazil, India, and South Africa drafted the Copenhagen Accord.
 The accord is not a legally binding decision under the UNFCCC, but countries have reaffirmed the agreement in future COPs.
 In the accord, developed countries made a pledge to mobilize 30 billion USD by 2012 toward mitigation and adaptation.
 This initiative was called Fast-Start Finance (FSF).
 This commitment was largely ineffective, as countries failed to provide new and additional funding in that FSF came largely in the form of repackaged Official Development Assistance, or money that would originally go to development and welfare projects.
 These money amounts were relabeled as climate finance in order to meet the commitment.
 Some reports state that as little as 10% was new and additional or climate related.

-Despite self-affirmation from developed countries for the success of FSF, the money is still repackaged ODA and mostly comes in the form of loans.
+Despite self-affirmation from developed countries for the success of FSF, the money is still repackaged ODA and mostly comes in the form of business auto financing loans.
 This type of finance under the UNFCCC falls under OECD (Organisation for Economic Co-operation and Development) regulations meaning that only 25% of finance is mandated to be delivered in the form of grants.
 The developed world is forcing the developing world further into economic debt in order to fix a problem they had little to no part in creating.